West Herzegovina Canton: Economy

 This region, before the war, was one of the poorest regions in BiH.
 Today it is one of the richest.
-Despite the canton's small size in area, its agricultural sector is important.
+Despite the canton's small geographical area size, its agricultural sector is important.
 In the canton, 30,000 ha (120 sq miles) is used for agriculture; 84,000 ha (320 sq miles) is forest.
 Around 6,000 ha of arable land is below 100 metres in altitude.
-The Canton has a strong potential for the production of vegetables, fruit and wine, as well as meat and milk processing plants.

 Infrastructure

 The West Herzegovina Canton has a central location in Herzegovina, and as such has favorable traffic characteristics.
 The future route of the motorway of the E73 corridor, where there is also a connection with the A1 motorway from Dubrovnik to Zagreb, which means the entire West Herzegovina Canton in encircled by two EU corridors, the E73 and the E65.
 The crossroad of these corridors is in the hinterland of Ploče port, making the Canton of West Herzegovina the "portal of the South East Europe".